Thanujreddy123/LinkToQR/README.md

 ## How to Use:

-1. Open the "RealQrGenerator" HTML file in your web browser.
+1. Open the "index.html" file in your web browser.
 2. Enter the desired URL or text in the provided input field.
 3. Click the "Generate QR Code" button.